EdgeCDN-X/.github/profile/README.md

 * Caching - Caching engine handled via Nginx Ingress controller with customized annotations

 ## Control-Plane
 Control plane is using ArgoCD and custom CRDs and operators to describe the topology, services.
-This component is WIP, will be using ArgoCD cluster generators to roll out the desired configuration to the individual locations
+This component is using ArgoCD cluster generators to roll out the desired configuration to the individual locations

 ## Routing
 Routing component supports 3 different routing engines: